morninj/django-docker/README.md

     39b60b7eb954        <yourname>/django-docker   "/usr/bin/supervisord"   4 minutes ago       Up 3 minutes        0.0.0.0:80->80/tcp, 8000/tcp   elegant_banach
     $ docker kill 39b60b7eb954

+### Editing files

+Unlike the Django development server, this configuration won't automatically detect and load changes in Python files.
+You'll have to manually refresh the server when you make changes (except for templates, which will automatically update).
+First, open a shell on the dev server:

+    $ docker exec -ti <CONTAINER ID> /bin/bash

+Then, each time you change a Python file, run:

+    $ supervisorctl restart gunicorn

 ### Updating models

 When you update your models, `django-docker` will automatically run `python manage.py makemigrations` and  `python manage.py migrate` the next time you run the Docker image.
 There are a few caveats: